 The scholarship will be awarded to students from Iran or those from the United States who have demonstrated a strong commitment to the Persian-American community.
 Also considered will be applicants' commitment to women's rights in Iran and the promotion of a free exchange of ideas.

 By working with Chapman's Center for Global Education and the Department of Admissions, Mashhoodi already is helping to build a foundation for future generations of Iranian students.

 "We touch someone's life and make a difference by every decision we make and what we do on a daily basis," said Mashhoodi.
 "I believe we can and should continue doing so when we are no longer around."

-Click to learn more about including Chapman University as a beneficiary of your will or living trust.
+Click to learn more about how you can empower future generations of students by including Chapman University in your will or living trust.
 For more personal service, contact David B. Moore (M.A.
 '09), assistant vice president for legacy planning, at (714) 516-4590 or firstname.lastname@example.org.